-How to Build a Movable Chicken Coup or Chicken Tractor
+How to Build a Movable Chicken Coop or Tractor

-Fortunately my wife had already done some research on how to build a chicken coup and the nesting boxes that chickens enjoy using when the eggs come calling.
-Being a tall guy I decided I wanted the roof to be tall enough for me to walk in so the design was adjusted a little bit.
+Fortunately, my wife had already done some research on how to build a chicken coop and the nesting boxes that chickens enjoy using when the eggs come calling.
+Being a tall guy, I decided I wanted the roof to be tall enough for me to walk in so the design was adjusted a little bit.

-If you make the coup small enough you don’t even need to put a door or gate in it; just lift up a side to gain access.
+- If you make the coop small enough, you don’t even need to put a door or gate in it; just lift up a side to gain access.
 If you would rather put a gate in go ahead and buy a couple of hinges a locking kind of hardware and some extra lumber.

 One of the best parts of having chickens is the different kinds of breeds that you can choose from.
 We have tried four different kinds of birds over the last few years and we certainly have our favorites.

 Maintaining a flock isn’t a difficult thing to do.
 Just like any other animal or pet you need to keep food and water available for them.
-Also be prepared to clean out their coup every week or so because the smell can get a bit overwhelming if you let it go for too long.
+Also, be prepared to clean out their coop every week or so because the smell can get a bit overwhelming if you let it go for too long.

 Every morning we make sure they have some food and a full bowl of water and we cut them loose in the yard; it is fun to see them scratching and pecking around.